Tennis-French Open roundup from day 10

-June 6 Here is a roundup of day 10 at the French Open on Tuesday.
+June 6 (Reuters) - Here is a roundup of day 10 at the French Open on Tuesday.

 QUOTE OF THE DAY: "It was really difficult because we had all the seasons rolled into one today.
 We had a sand storm, a hurricane and we almost had snow too.
 I feel exhausted and I’m sure you do too (to the crowd).
 I'm really sorry to have knocked out the penultimate French representation." - 30th-seeded Swiss Timea Bacsinszky said after beating home favourite Kristina Mladenovic 6-4 6-4 in the quarter-final.